-In some cases, high-risk payment gateways will have higher fees to compensate for the extra risk that the payment processor is shouldering.
-But of course, in today’s nearly cashless society that beats the cost of not having a payment gateway at all.
+In some cases, payment gateways for high-risk businesses will have higher fees to compensate for the extra risk that the payment processor is shouldering.
+But of course, in today’s nearly cashless society, that beats the cost of not having a payment gateway at all.

 The first step in this process is that the cardholder makes a purchase by way of a point-of-sale terminal or your website.
 The payment gateway pushes the transaction information to the acquirer, determining which credit card network services the card: Visa, Mastercard, American Express, or Discover.
 The transaction is then routed to the appropriate payment switch, which routes a request to the issuing bank—the financial institution that issued the plastic and its associated account.

 The issuing bank performs its fraud protocols to determine if the transaction is legitimate (for instance, within a certain radius of your address or within a certain reasonable amount), as well as establishing that your customer has enough credit or cash in their account to cover the purchase.